 - Is provided at no financial cost to participants.

 - RCIA is open to all individuals seeking full communion with the Catholic Church.

-Please see below for details regarding how OLPH addresses administering the sacraments to those individual age 17 and younger.
+Please see below for details regarding how OLPH administers the sacraments to those individuals age 17 and younger.

 RCIA for Children Younger Than Age 8

 At OLPH, all children under the age of 8 are baptized without any formal RCIA process beyond a meeting with the parents.
 Those children younger than age 8 are, in Church terms, not considered to have reached the age of reason.
 The age of reason – 8 years old – is the age at which the church becomes concerned with ensuring that the child is properly catechized before receiving the sacraments.

 RCIA for Elementary Aged Children (age 8 – 8th Grade)

 Canon Law marks age 8 as the age of reason.
 This is not necessarily the age of adulthood, but it is considered to be the age by which most children are able to make decisions concerning their well-being.
 At OLPH, we administer the sacraments of initiation, which include Baptism, Communion, and Confirmation to children of elementary age on a case by case basis, and only administer the sacraments that their peers have already received.